 Lesley Martinez Etherly

-Lesley Martinez Etherly, is a filmmaker and Chicago native with a passion for community empowerment through access to media technology.
-Lesley is a 2016 Kartemquin Diverse Voices in Docs Fellow, where she is developing the ALEXIS doc.
-Lesley has produced several short films including her first feature film, Market Value, a narrative drama currently in festival submission phase.
-Lesley is the Founder and Executive Director of Contexture Media Network, nfp a nonprofit committed to providing digital technology and media production resources that strengthen under resourced communities in order to support asset growth and economic opportunities.
+Lesley Martinez Etherly is a filmmaker and Chicago native with a passion for community empowerment through access to media technology.
+Lesley is a 2016 Kartemquin Diverse Voices in Docs Fellow, Invest Chicago Fellowship recipient, Her Producing credits include Market Value feature film (Best of Fest, Cinema Diverse 2017), The Great Melting Pot Pilot series, Associate Producer documentary Genius of a Different Hue; the story of Black Advertising.
+Lesley is the Founder and Executive Director of Contexture Media Network, nfp a nonprofit committed to providing digital technology and media production resources for community empowerment.

 Director of Cinematography